oeschsec/Sidekick---voice-controlled-keyboard-and-mouse/userguide.md

 Some commands are stateless, in that they function no matter what state/mode you are in.
 Others only function when in the command state.
 The mouse can be moved using both cardinal directions and the `grid` command, but this is different from the `mouse` mode which tries to replicate normal mouse movement.

+- note: `[1-7]` is not literally 1-7 pixels or spaces.
+For any given command, 1-3 is usally a small movement or number of spaces, with 4-7 being larger relative to the nature of the command.

 #### Stateless

 - `click` or `go` - double click left mouse button